 Did You Suffer Permanent Hair Loss After Using This Drug?

 Taxotere, also known as docetaxel, is used by countless patients suffering from breast cancer in the United States.
-This chemotherapy drug produced by Sanofi is widely used due to its convenience – the leading competitor, paclitaxel, needs to be taken one per week while patients only need to take Taxotere once every three weeks.
+This chemotherapy drug produced by Sanofi is widely used due to its convenience – the leading competitor, paclitaxel, needs to be taken once per week while patients only need to take Taxotere once every three weeks.
 Its widespread use allowed Sanofi to reportedly make more than $3 billion in sales before they lost patent protection in 2009.

 While Taxotere may be a common way to treat cancer, it comes with a considerable side effect – according to studies, about nine percent of patients who take this drug suffer from permanent hair loss, also known as alopecia, for 10 years or more.
 This hair loss caused negative body image, depression, distress and a noticeable decrease in the quality of their lives.
 Despite all this, Sanofi failed to inform people of the potential side effect and hid their own research that linked their product to alopecia.